-- Music is an exciting and varied course which equips students for further study at Post-16 or in the field of performing arts. - To have an understanding of music theory and analysis for a range of genres. - It gives the students a chance to be creative and imaginative, both in composing their own music and performing as a soloist and in ensembles.
+- Music is an exciting and varied course which equips students for further study at Post-16 or in the field of performing arts. - To combine performance, composition, aural skills and music analysis. - To have musical analysis skills to analyse a range of genres and styles. - It gives the students a chance to be creative and imaginative, both in composing their own music and performing as a soloist and in ensembles.

-The GCSE music course is a creative and analytical course, allowing students to build knowledge and appreciation of music from all over the world, both historical and current, and honing skills in performing and composing their own music.
+The Level 2 BTEC music course is a creative and analytical course, allowing students to build knowledge and appreciation of music from all over the world, both historical and current, and honing skills in performing and composing their own music.
 Students will learn to work independently as well as collaboratively in groups and take part in many exciting performance opportunities, both within the school and externally.
 No formal musical training is required although students are expected to be competent in an instrument or voice for the performance aspects of the course.